circuitdojo/zephyr-tools/README.md

 Here are some of the tasks needed to be completed for this project:

+- [ ] Open source
+- [ ] Project based config file (editable persistent configurations)
+- [ ] Allow for different manfest names (if applicable)
+- [ ] When loading via bootloader, choose different file if one doesn't exist (app_update.bin first, then zephyr.signed.bin next etc)
-- [ ] Disable auto logging to file
+- [ ] Disable auto logging to file (settings/configuration)
+- [ ] Setting common parameters in confguration
 - [ ] Reinstall dependencies if manifest differs from what's installed
 - [ ] Creating a new project from scratch/template
 - [ ] CI/CD
-- [ ] Init check for branchs and prompts which to download
 - [ ] Using probe-rs for programming (cross platform)
+- [ ] Cache boards for change boards
+- [ ] Store board in project
+- [ ] Delay after reset command